 So how do you become financially linked with someone else?
 You might be surprised at how easy that could happen.
 As a matter of fact, you can get financially linked with someone when you:

 The short answer is no. Your credit score is going to be made up by actions solely made by you.
-This includes payments you’ve made, payments you’ve missed, credits you’ve used, credit’s you have yet to use, credit cards you have opened and closed, and hard searches done to your credit information.
-After all, it would be a bit unfair if you get poor marks for someone else’s action especially those that you’ve never sanctioned or agreed to.
+After all, it would be a bit unfair if you get poor marks for someone else’s action.
+This is especially those that you’ve never sanctioned or agreed to.

 However, financial links tend to influence how creditors would look at you if you apply credit from them.
-Being linked to someone with a poor credit history might cause creditors to hesitate approving your credit application even if you have a good payment history.
+Being linked to someone with a poor credit history might cause creditors to hesitate approving your credit application.
+This is even if you have a good payment history.

-If they approve your credit and that person has direct access to your credit, what’s stopping them from using that credit and potentially leaving you with a large financial obligation?
-Simply put, they might think that the way that that associate handles their finances would have a direct effect on the way you manage yours.
+That is the problem if your credit is approved and that person has direct access to your credit.
+What’s stopping them from using that credit and potentially leaving you with a large debt?
+Simply put, the way that associate handles their finances would have a direct effect on the way you manage yours.

 Think of it as something similar to living with an out-of-control alcoholic.
 You might not be a drinker yourself but that won’t stop the neighbours from judging you prematurely.

-On the flip side, being financially linked to persons with good credit scores tend to positively influence creditors when treating your applications.
+On the flip side, being financially linked to persons with good credit scores tend to help you.
 This is quite true if you’ve barely just begun with your credit history.
 However, some lenders would just disregard these associations so as long as the associates don’t have bad credit scores.

 Although marriage does create a civil and legal union, this does not automatically create a financial link.
-In fact, you can be married to a person for years, even taking on their own surnames, and you’d still not have them listed on your credit report as a financial associate.
+Your partner will not be automatically listed on your credit report as a financial associate.

 Also, you don’t automatically become responsible for any debt incurred by your partner before, during, or after the marriage.
-This is even despite the fact that you have some prenuptial agreement of sorts that makes all of your properties conjugal in nature.
+This is even despite the fact that you have some prenuptial agreement.

-The only instance that you and your spouse get fully financially linked is if one becomes a guarantor for another, a joint bank account is opened between them, or when both jointly apply for credit.
-Either way, you and your spouse will get separate credit reports that are merely linked to each other by way of mailing address.
+The only instance that you and your spouse get fully financially linked is if one becomes a guarantor for another.
+Another instance is when a joint bank account is opened between both of you.
+Either way, you and your spouse will get separate credit reports.
+What would link both of you under this situation will be your mailing address only.

 Also, if you do get divorced with that person, things like paying for child support does not count as an entry to your payment history or a separate shared finance entry.
 Whether this helps or hurts your credit score is truly up to you.